cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Encoding {#term-encoding}

-Encoding is the process of computing an elliptic curve point given as input a bit string.
-In some protocols, the original message may also be recovered through a decoding procedure; this document does not cover such procedures.
+Encoding is the process of computing an elliptic curve point from an input bit string.
 An encoding may be deterministic or probabilistic.
 Deterministic procedures are generally preferred for security, because probabilistic encodings can leak information through side channels.

-In general, the set of points output by a deterministic encoding procedure may not be the full set of points on an elliptic curve E.
+In general, the set of points output by a deterministic encoding procedure may not be the full set of points on an elliptic curve E (i.e., it may not be surjective).
+Moreover, an encoding procedure may map distinct inputs to the same output (i.e., it may not be injective).
 For example, suppose that the input of an encoding is a bit string of fixed length L.
-If 2^L (the number of possible inputs) is not equal to n (the number of points on the curve) then such an encoding cannot be both deterministic and bijective.
+If 2^L (the number of possible inputs) is not equal to n (the number of points on the curve) then such an encoding cannot be deterministic, injective, and surjective.
-If 2^L < n, however, such an encoding may be bijective over a subset of the points on E.
+If 2^L < n, however, such an encoding may be bijective (i.e., both injective and surjective) over a subset of the points on E.

-Encodings may also be invertible, meaning that for any point in the image of the encoding (that is, for any point that the encoding can output), there is an efficient means of computing an input value whose corresponding output is that point.
+Encodings may be invertible, meaning that for any point that the encoding can output, there is an efficient means of computing an input value whose corresponding output is that point.
+This document does not cover inversion algorithms.

 ### Random Oracle {#term-rom}

-In practice, two types of encodings are possible: nonuniform encodings, whose output distribution is not uniformly random, and random oracles, whose output distribution is indistinguishable from uniformly random.
+In practice, two types of encodings are possible: nonuniform encodings, whose output distribution is not uniformly random, and random-oracle encodings, whose output distribution is indistinguishable from uniformly random.
 Some protocols require a random oracle for security, while others can be securely instantiated with a nonuniform encoding.
 When the required encoding is not clear, applications SHOULD use a random oracle.

 Care is required when constructing a random oracle from an encoding function.
-A naive approach that is insecure is to use the output of a cryptographically secure hash function H as the input to the encoding function.
+A simple but insecure approach is to use the output of a cryptographically secure hash function H as the input to the encoding function.
 Because H is cryptographically secure, such a construction is infeasible to invert.
 But because the encoding function may map only to a subset of points on the